utelecon/utelecon.github.io/en/articles/club-activity/index.md

     ![](fig4.png)

     Other members can reply to the messages sent out, facilitating conversation among members.
-The senders also get into the habit of accessing the club's channel on a daily basis, which enhances their sense of belonging to the club.
+The senders also get into the habit of accessing the club’s channel on a daily basis, which enhances their sense of belonging to the club.
 The disadvantage is that things become complicated when the number of channels increases, so it is not suitable for groups with a large number of members.
 (Personal channels [times] are different from direct messages; they should be created just like any other channel and should be freely viewable by others.)
 For more information on how to create a channel, please refer to the official [help page](https://slack.com/help/articles/201402297-Create-a-channel).

   - **Install Colla**